clastix/kamaji/docs/content/reference/conformance.md

 Download a [binary release](https://github.com/vmware-tanzu/sonobuoy/releases) of the CLI.

-Make sure to access your tenant cluster:
+Make sure to access your Tenant Cluster:

 ```
 export KUBECONFIG=tenant.kubeconfig
 ```

-Deploy a Sonobuoy pod to your tenant cluster with:
+Deploy a Sonobuoy pod to your Tenant Cluster with:

 ```
 sonobuoy run --mode=certified-conformance